rbvegas/StatiCSharp/README.md

 `output`: Here the final website with all the necessary files will be saved.
 `resources`: Put all your static files in here.
 All files will be copied, without any manipulation, to the output.
 Folders are migrated.

 I recomment to put those folders within your project folder of *myWebsite*.
+Also copy `styles.css` from the StatiC# project-folder to this folder (if you want to use the default theme, what I also recomment to get started).
 Your folder should look something like this:

 ```bash